Mom always wanting to know

 When I was younger, I didn’t know

-Your love sheds light in the earliest hours
+Your love still sheds light in early hours

 Your love comes back like the tide on the shore

-Your love is an unmoving mountain I tried to climb
+Your love is an unmoving mountain I tried to destroy

 Your love is the sun I see each morning and forget to acknowledge